 The SaniPath Rapid Assessment Tool aims to assess exposure to fecal contamination in urban, low-income settings.
-The tool is under development by the Center for Global Safe Water at Emory University with funding from the Bill & Melinda Gates Foundation.
-The tool guides users in collecting much needed data on exposure to fecal contamination in low income, urban neighborhoods, and synthesizes these data for community, government, and service providers’ decision-making.
-The tool will be publicly available and is intended for non-governmental organizations, funders, and government institutions.
+The Tool was developed by the Center for Global Safe Water at Emory University with funding from the Bill & Melinda Gates Foundation.
+The Tool guides users in collecting much needed data on exposure to fecal contamination in low income, urban neighborhoods, and synthesizes these data for community, government, and service providers’ decision-making.
+The Tool is publicly available and is intended for non-governmental organizations, funders, and government institutions.

 The objectives of the SaniPath Rapid Assessment Tool are to:

 - Generate reliable data on exposure to fecal contamination in low-income, urban neighborhoods